What to Eat After You Have Your Gallbladder Removed

 After surgery, your liver will still make enough bile, but you might have difficulty processing fatty foods – at least for a while.
 More than half of patients who have their gallbladder removed have trouble digesting fat.

 Laura Jeffers, MEd, RD, LD, shares five tips to avoid discomfort after gallbladder removal:

 For the first few days after surgery, stick with clear liquids, broths and gelatin.
 After that, gradually add more solid foods back into your diet.

-I advise my patients to avoid fried foods, high-fat foods, foods with strong odors and gas-causing foods.
+Avoid fried foods, high-fat foods, foods with strong odors and gas-causing foods.
 You should also stick to small, frequent meals.

-Read food labels carefully.
+Be sure to read food labels carefully.
 Look for foods that offer no more than 3 grams of fat per serving.